hoangsonww/WeatherMate-App/README.md

 # WeatherMate App

 Welcome to WeatherMate, your go-to web application for staying updated with the latest weather conditions for any location!
 With an easy-to-use interface and real-time data from OpenWeatherMap API, WeatherMate ensures that you're well-prepared for the weather ahead.
+The mobile version is also under development, and is in the `WeatherMate` directory.

 ## Features